endorphinestake/.github/profile/README.md

 ```

-At Endorphine Stake, we want to restore trust in the decentralisation of proof-of-stake blockchains.
+At Endorphine Stake, we want to restore trust in the decentralization of proof-of-stake blockchains.
 Our mission is to provide world-class validation services that ensure high availability, security and reliability for blockchain networks.

 ## 🛠️ Tech Stack